Puzzle 2: Zip

 Overview

-Implement a kernel that adds together each position of vector a and vector b and stores it in out.
+Implement a kernel that adds together each position of vector a and vector b and stores it in output.

 Note: You have 1 thread per position.